Advanced Quantitative Methods

 Certificate in Quantitative Psychology

-Students enrolled in one of the graduate programs in the Department of Clinical and Social Sciences in Psychology may work toward a Certificate in Quantitative Psychology.
+Students enrolled in one of the graduate programs in the Department of Psychology may work toward a Certificate in Quantitative Psychology.

 The certificate program trains students in the application of advanced methodological and statistical methods.
 It enables students to engage in high quality methodological practices within their substantive areas.

 Upon completion of the requirements (see Psychology Graduate Handbook), the certificate will be recorded on the student's transcript and may be listed on the student's curriculum vitae.

 Quantitative Methods Courses